gpratte/jwtauth/README.md

 # ADMIN USER

-Git: create a 02-admin-user branch from master.
+create a 02-admin-user branch from master.

 ### User database table
 In the src/main/resources folder create a data.sql file.
 Spring Boot will see the H2 dependency and will execute this file on start up.